gernst/korn/README.md

 definitions](https://github.com/sosy-lab/benchexec).
 For the paper, the we used `xml/<solver>-*-900.xml`.

-Instructions for repeatability fill follow.
+Instructions for repeatability will follow.